Monday, 10 September 2018

 DEVANAHALLI FORT.

-The refugees of Kanchipuram, belongs to Morasu Wokkalu settled at this place Devanahalli, under the leadership Rana Baire Gowda’s son Malla Baire Gowda, in the end of 15th century.
-The founder of Bengaluru city, Kempegowda belongs to Morasu Wokalu group ( This group offered their fore finger to Sri Kalabairava at Sitti Betta ).
-This place Devanahalli was with Gangas, latter the power shifted to Rashtrakutas, Nolambas, Pallavas, Chozhas, Hoysalas and lastly to Vijayanagara Dynasty.
+The refugees of Kanchipuram, belonging to Morasu Wokkalu settled at this place Devanahalli, under the leadership of Rana Baire Gowda’s son Malla Baire Gowda, at the end of the 15th century.
+The founder of Bengaluru city, Kempegowda belongs to the Morasu Wokalu group ( This group offered their forefinger to Sri Kalabairava at Sitti Betta ).
+This place Devanahalli was with Gangas, the power shifted to Rashtrakutas, Nolambas, Pallavas, Chozhas, Hoysalas, and lastly to the Vijayanagara Dynasty.

-The fort spread over 20 acres, east oriented in oval shape and fortification has 12 semi circular bastions.
-The bastions has the provision of locating the cannons, which will not be visible from the ground.
-The entrance has the 2 bastions on the left and right.
+The fort is spread over 20 acres, east oriented in oval shape and fortification has 12 semi-circular bastions.
+The bastions have the provision of locating the cannons, which will not be visible from the ground.
+The entrance has 2 bastions on the left and right.
 The arch was plastered with lime and mortar.
 The passage is just enough to pass his army and horses.
-The houses of Tippu and Hyder Ali lived still exists in the Fort.
-The house of their high profile officer Dewan Purnaiah is also exists in the Village.
-A memorial mandapa was constructed at a place where Tippu Sultan was born in 1751 CE, which is about 500 meter away from the Fort Entrance.
-We could see remains of the Fort wall in many places of this village with the original gateway.
-The Village expanded exponentially out side the fort breaking the walls.
-The remains of Fort is maintained by the Archaeological Survey of India (ASI)
+The houses of Tippu and Hyder Ali still exist in the Fort.
+The house of their high-profile officer Dewan Purnaiah also exists in the Village.
+A memorial mandapa was constructed at a place where Tippu Sultan was born in 1751 CE, which is about 500 meters away from the Fort Entrance.
+We could see remains of the Fort Wall in many places of this village with the original gateway.
+The Village expanded exponentially outside the fort breaking the walls.
+The remains of the Fort are maintained by the Archaeological Survey of India (ASI)

 semi circular bastion